Marjanamiiiri/1800_202210_DTC05/README.md

 ## General Info
 This browser based web application to ...
 •Hello this is Wallace Trinh.
+• Hey it's T.
 ## Technologies
 Technologies used for this project:
 * HTML, CSS